Go directly to: OTHER TIDBITS

-- The blind spot created by the rear-view mirror in it’s factory installed position, especially if you are a taller individual.
+- The forward viewing obstruction caused by the rear-view mirror in it’s factory installed position, especially if you are a taller individual.
 The Homelink mirror is even larger making the blind spot even worse.
-It may not occur to you get the mirror out of your forward line-of-sight by pushing the mirror all the way up at the pivot point closest to the windshield (which most people don’t realize exists) until the top of it touches the header, and then adjusting the swivel at the other pivot point (which the ladies are constantly using to check their makeup) for proper viewing behind your vehicle.
+It may not occur to you get the mirror out of your forward line-of-sight by pushing the mirror all the way up at the pivot point closest to the windshield (which most people don’t realize exists) until the top of it touches the header, and then adjusting the swivel at the other oft-used pivot point (which the ladies are constantly adjusting as they check their makeup) for proper viewing behind your vehicle (it is also very helpful in viewing rearward over the top of the wind deflector rather than through it).
 Ohhhh, what a difference that makes!

 - The passenger power window may be inoperable from both the driver’s and passenger’s switches.
-The likely cause of this is that the power window lock switch has probably been enabled (it will be in the slightly depressed position).
+The likely cause of this is that the power window lock switch has probably been enabled (it will be in the slightly depressed position) – probably accidentally.
 This tip has saved more than one reader a wasted trip to their dealer.
 Read more about this (and how to initialize the windows for the auto-down function) here.

 - There is an actual (emergency) key hidden in your fob(s) that will open/lock your driver door and the storage cubby.
 I’ll bet the dealer doesn’t show you that (or how to release it using the button on the rear side) though…